Data trove shows U.S. doctors reap millions from Medicare

 “When discussing your options with a physician,” he said, “that’s useful information to know,” since it can indicate that the physician does not tailor procedures to patients’ specific circumstances.

-Healthcare watchdogs are optimistic the data will also reveal which physicians are abusing the system by billing for medically unnecessary procedures, which along with fraud are estimated to account for one-third of the $2.8 trillion in annual U.S. healthcare spending.

-Reporting by Sharon Begley and M.B.
-Pell; Editing by Michele Gershberg and Prudence Crowther
+Healthcare watchdogs are optimistic that the data will also reveal which physicians are abusing the system by billing for medically unnecessary procedures, which along with fraud are estimated to account for one-third of the $2.8 trillion in annual U.S. healthcare spending.
+(Reporting by Sharon Begley and M.B.
+Pell; Editing by Michele Gershberg and Prudence Crowther)